Consumer medicine information

 Ask your doctor if you have any questions about why 3TC tablets have been prescribed for you.

-Before you take 3TC tablets
+Do not take 3TC tablets if:

-• Do not take 3TC tablets if you have ever had an allergic reaction to lamivudine or any of the ingredients listed at the end of this leaflet.
+• you are allergic to lamivudine, or any of the ingredients listed at the end of this leaflet.

-• Do not take 3TC tablets after the expiry or "use by" date (EXP) printed on the pack.
+• the expiry or "use by" date (EXP) printed on the pack has passed as the tablets may not work as well.

-• Do not take 3TC tablets if the packaging is torn or shows signs of tampering.
+• the packaging is torn or shows signs of tampering.

-• you have, or have ever had, liver problems, for example jaundice, hepatitis, virus affecting the liver, enlarged liver or liver scarring (cirrhosis) or if you have any risk factors for liver problems, e.g. excessive alcohol intake, illegal intravenous drug use with shared equipment, iron or copper storage disorders
+• you have, or have ever had, liver problems, for example jaundice, hepatitis, virus affecting the liver, enlarged liver or liver scarring (cirrhosis) or if you have any risk factors for liver problems, e.g. excessive alcohol intake, illegal intravenous drug use with shared equipment, iron or copper storage disorders.

 • you have, or have ever had, kidney problems.